-When you have been through this exercise with all your application's prospective objects and users, you are ready to plan the segments.
-For easiest maintenance, use the smallest number of segments that your required combinations of owner, group, and world authorizations allow.
-You don't need different segments with duplicate functionality to separate particular objects, like the application classes and data objects.
-Remember that symbol lists, not segments, are used to organize objects for listing and retrieval.
+When you have been through this exercise with all your application's prospective objects and users, you are ready to plan the security policies.
+For easiest maintenance, use the smallest number of security policies that your required combinations of owner, group, and world authorizations allow.
+You don't need different security policies with duplicate functionality to separate particular objects, like the application classes and data objects.
+Remember that symbol lists, not security policies, are used to organize objects for listing and retrieval.

-In this example you need six segments, as shown in Figure 7.9.
+In this example you need six security policies, as shown in Figure 8.8.
 Notice that each one has different authorization.